 What advice do you have for other moms who want to work from home?

-Work on your resume, and when you apply for a work at home job, make sure your resume reflects relevant experience for that particular position.
+Work on your resume, and when you apply for a work-at-home job, make sure your resume reflects relevant experience for that particular position.
 Most important is to keep putting applications in, and not simply waiting for a response from one company.
 Some companies file applications away and don't contact a candidate until they have an opening, often months later.
 So hedge your bets and apply continuously.
 This is one instance in which persistence really does pay off.

-As a busy WAHM how do you manage all of your personal and business activities?
+As a busy WAHM, how do you manage all of your personal and business activities?

 Honestly, I feel like I'm not nearly as organized as I could be.
-However, I rely heavily on Google Calendar and a To-Do List I keep constantly on my desktop.
+However, I rely heavily on Google Calendar and a To-Do List I constantly keep on my desktop.
 I also utilize online tools, when available, to help me manage my website and social media promotion.

 This page includes some affiliate links.
 Please be aware that we only promote advertising from companies that we feel we can legitimately recommend to our readers.
 Please see our disclosure policy for further information.